jfwberg/lightweight-data-cloud-util/README.md

 // Method to get the metadata configuration labels and names in a ready to use LWC picklist format List<Map<String,String>> mdtOptions = utl.Dc.getConfigMetadataRecordsPicklistOptions();

+// Method to get the metadata configuration labels and names in a ready to use LWC picklist format
+// With a fitler for Data Cloud Named credentials only.
+This is the name of a DATA CLOUD named credential List<Map<String,String>> mdtOptions = utl.Dc.getConfigMetadataRecordsPicklistOptions(String namedCredentialName);

 // Method to get list of picklist options with only Data Cloud Named Credentials in a ready to Use LWC picklist format
 // Works based on endpoint that end with "c360a.my.salesforce.com" List<Map<String,String>> ncOptions = utl.Dc.getDataCloudNamedCredentialPicklistOptions()